 North Carolina will not add points on your driving record when receiving a traffic violation out of state.
 This being said, if you commit a traffic violation or violations out-of-state that under North Carolina law would lead to a suspension of your driver’s license, then you, as a North Carolina driver, may have your driving rights in your home state suspended.
 Receiving 12 points or more on your driving record in North Carolina will lead to an automatic suspension of your driving rights in North Carolina.

 To illustrate this, say you are driving in Pennsylvania and you have just received a Speeding Ticket.
 Under North Carolina law, you as a North Carolina driver will not have any addition of points on your driving record.
-However, say on the same day you receive two additional moving violations while driving in Pennsylvania such as, running a red light and failure to yield to the right of way.
-Under North Carolina law, the accumulation of all of these traffic violations would lead to a suspension on your driving record in NC, therefore, you, as a NC driver, will have their driving privileges taken away in the state of North Carolina.
+However, say on the same day you receive two additional moving violations while driving in Pennsylvania such as running a red light and failure to yield to the right of way.
+Under North Carolina law, the accumulation of all of these Traffic Violations would lead to a suspension on your driving record in NC, therefore, you, as an NC driver, will have their driving privileges taken away in the state of North Carolina.